utkarshshrivastawa/Machine-Learning-Practice/README.md

     b.It's essential for optimization algorithms like gradient descent, used in training machine learning models.
     c.
 Weights and activations in neural networks are represented as matrices.
 ## Chapter 12 : Statistics for machine learning
+### Statistics Overview
+1. Definition: The science of collecting, analyzing, interpreting, and presenting data.
+2. Need: It acts as a tool for extracting information and knowledge from data.
+### Key Measures and Concepts
+1. Mean: The average of all values.
+2. Standard Deviation: Measures the spread of values from the mean.
+3. Range: The difference between the highest and lowest values.
+4. Correlation: Indicates the strength and direction of a relationship between variables but does not imply causation.
+It can be positive or negative.
+5. Causation: Indicates a cause-and-effect relationship between variables.

+### Descriptive vs. Inferential Statistics
+1. Descriptive Statistics: Used to describe the basic features of data, including measures like mean, median, mode, range, standard deviation, and variance.
+2. Inferential Statistics: Uses sample data to make inferences or predictions about a larger population.

+### Applications of Statistics
+Examples include Six Sigma, business analytics, weather forecasting, and clinical trials of medicines.
+### Types of Statistical Studies
+1. Sample Study: Focuses on a sample representing the total population.
+2. Observational Study: Data collection and analysis without intervention.
+3. Experimental Study: Conditions are controlled and manipulated by the experimenter.

+### Data Pre-processing with Central Tendencies
+Central tendencies (mean, median, mode) are crucial for handling missing values in a dataset, depending on the data distribution.
+### Measures of Variability
+Range, Variance, and Standard Deviation provide insights into the data's spread.
+### Percentiles and Quantiles
+Percentiles and Quantiles help understand the distribution of data within a dataset.
+### Hypothesis Testing
+1. Null Hypothesis (H0): Assumes no significant effect exists.
+2. Alternative Hypothesis (H1): Contradicts the null hypothesis, assuming a significant effect exists.
+### Loss Function
+Evaluates the performance of a machine learning algorithm by measuring the difference between predicted values and true values.
+### Probability and Distributions
+1. Random Variables: Numerical descriptions of the outcomes of random events, categorized into discrete and continuous.
+2. Probability Distribution: Describes how probabilities are distributed over the values of a random variable.
+3. Normal Distribution: Data is symmetrically distributed, with most values lying near the mean.
+4. Poisson Distribution: Measures the likelihood of a given number of events occurring in a fixed interval of time.
 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.